Level 3 Conference Rooms, 18 Wally’s Walk

 If travelling by taxi, the Macquarie Centre has a large taxi rank 10minutes walk from the venue.

-For a more affordable ride, the ride sharing app, Uber is very frequent when travelling to the area.
-Uber offers point to point transport where passengers and drives rate each other after the trip.
+For a more affordable ride, Uber is very frequent when travelling to the area.
+Uber offers point to point transport where passengers and drivers rate each other after the trip.
 For more information please visit: https://www.uber.com/au/en/ .

 Travelling from Sydney Airport:

-Public Transport from the Airport to the venue takes between 60-90 minutes.
+Public Transport from the Airport to the venue takes between 60-75 minutes.
 The fastest way on public transport to the venue is by train.
 Catch the train directly from the Airport to Central Station.
-Change at Central for an express train to Epping Station.
-These run every 15 minutes during peak, and every 30minutes off peak along the Newcastle and Central Coast line.
-From Epping you can catch Station Link, routes 288, 290 and 291 from Cambridge Street, and route M54 from Beecroft Rd, which will take you to the venue in 10 minutes.
+Change at Central for either a train to Epping or Chatswood stations.
+From there change for Sydney Metro and get off at Macquarie University station.

 Alternatively, an Uber from the airport will take about 30 minutes and cost between $70-80 for up to four people.